-Malcolm Fry Helen Gamble Paul Hildreth Sarah Smith Jon Watson
+Malcolm Fry (deceased) Helen Gamble Paul Hildreth Sarah Smith Jon Watson

-Tim Langdale-Smith and John Aram must also be acknowledged for all their work on the original geodiversity audit that has been edited and included in this Strategy.
+Tim Langdale-Smith and the late John Aram must also be acknowledged for all their work on the original geodiversity audit that has been edited and included in this Strategy.
+Michael Ashton is thanked for providing comments for the 2nd edition of the Geodiversity Strategy.

-Thanks also go to contributors of the 1st edition of the Lincolnshire GAP.
-Highlights can be found in GLNP annual reports: www.glnp.org.uk/our-publications/governance
+Thanks also go to contributors of the 1st edition of the Lincolnshire Geodiversity Action Plan.